Skip to main content

 While the ASI study was conducted in the United States, the same behavioural patterns also appear across Australian audiences.

-When we conducted our own Sydney-based survey at Cubic Promote, we found that 79% of people still had their last promotional item, and 65% had kept it for over a year — numbers that align with ASI’s findings.
+In our own Sydney-based survey at Cubic Promote, we found that 79% of people still had their last promotional item, and 65% had kept it for over a year.
+These numbers match ASI’s findings.

 Top Performers: U.S. vs Australia